 Valentine’s Day flowers don’t have to break the bank.
-A colorful arrangement will bring a smile to any Valentine regardless of its price tag.
+A colorful arrangement brings a smile to any Valentine regardless of its price tag.
 Some of these flowers are even available for same-day delivery, making them affordable and convenient!
-If you’re extra budget-conscious this year, here are more cheap Valentine’s gifts that look a lot more expensive than they actually are.
+If you’re extra budget-conscious this year, here are more cheap Valentine’s Day gifts that look a lot more expensive than they actually are.

 Whether your bestie is happily single or coping after a breakup, let them know they are loved with a cheerful bouquet.
 Luckily, you can find a bouquet of brightly colored blooms to brighten your friend’s day at every price point.
 If you’re single on Valentine’s Day, we have a few ideas for how to make the day amazing.